pgRouting/workshop/docs/basic/sql_function.rst

 .. rubric:: Problem

-* Modify the query from :ref:`Exercise 8: Route geometry directionality`.
+* Modify the query from `Exercise 8: Route geometry directionality`_.
 * Aditionally obtain the azimuth of the correct geometry.
 * keep the output small: